Keeping Your Community Safe

 Rules don’t just help encourage positive behavior, they also prevent negativity from spreading as your community grows.

-- Create rules that are easy to digest.
-Keep your language simple, clear, and direct.
+- Simplify Your Rules: Keep your language simple, clear, and direct.

-- Avoid getting too specific.
-The further into the weeds you get, the more people can try to find ways to act around it while still “following the rules.”
+- Don't Get Too Specific: The further into the weeds you get, the more people can try to find ways to act around it while still “following the rules.”

-- Emphasize the spirit of your rules.
-Sometimes, a user won’t break a written rule but the spirit of your rules.
+- Emphasize the Spirit: Sometimes, a user won’t break a written rule but the spirit of your rules.
 It’s important to use your guidelines to promote the right kind of behavior too.

-- Know when to adapt your rules.
-If changing your rules will make your community a happier and more supportive place, do it!
+- Know When to Adapt: If changing your rules will make your community a happier and more supportive place, do it!

 Be Flexible and Unafraid to Enforce the Rules